 Open for brunch only on Saturday and Sunday, this downtown sports bar serves up traditional breakfast favorites in a relaxed atmosphere.
 You won't want to miss the morning cocktails which include bloody "matadors," peach bellinis and pineapple margaritas.
 Their location across from the Hult Center for the Performing Arts makes it the perfect pre-or-post matinee destination.

-Eugene's search for late-night breakfast ended when Mandy's opened and created a space to enjoy the most important meal of the day at any hour.
-Mandy's is located on the edge of downtown and is open 24 hours making it a great choice for folks who know that breakfast can be enjoyed at any hour.
-Choosing between their french toast and corned beef hash is hard, so bring a friend and share.
+Eugene's search for late-night breakfast ended when Mandy's opened and created a space to enjoy the most important meal of the day.
+Mandy's is located on the edge of downtown and is open late making it a great choice for folks who know that breakfast can be enjoyed at any hour.
+Choosing between their French toast and corned beef hash is hard, so bring a friend and share.

-Voted the best hangover breakfast in Eugene many years in a row, Brail's is a local favorite for classic breakfast that also offers some delicious Korean dishes.
+Voted the best hangover breakfast in Eugene many years in a row, Brail's is a local favorite for classic breakfast.
 With two locations near downtown, this is a great place to meet for a hearty breakfast with friends.
-Try Joy's Special with a side of spicy kimchi.
+For a comfort dish, try their signature Joy's Special of two hash browns topped with ham, different veggies and cheeses, and sausage gravy.

 Coffee Plant Roasters